 Chords & Lyrics (Editable) Details

-Download the Chord Charts for King Of Kings (Live) by Hillsong Worship / Brooke Ligertwood, from the album Awake (Deluxe).
+Download the PDF Chord Charts for King Of Kings (Live) by Hillsong Worship / Brooke Ligertwood, from the album Awake (Deluxe).
 This song was arranged by Dan Galbraith in the key of D, Eb, Db, C, Bb.

 |Artists||Hillsong Worship, Brooke Ligertwood|

 |Authors||Scott Ligertwood, Jason Ingram, Brooke Ligertwood|